Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Can I restore my public access server to a virtual network or vice versa?

-No. Flexible Server currently doesn't support restoring servers across public and private access.
+No. Azure Database for PostgreSQL flexible server currently doesn't support restoring servers across public and private access.

 How do I track my restore operation?